marijnh/Eloquent-JavaScript/11_async.md

 _((generator))_ functions.
 These are similar, but without the promises.

-When you define a function with `function*` (placing as asterisk after the word `function`), it becomes a generator.
+When you define a function with `function*` (placing an asterisk after the word `function`), it becomes a generator.
 When you call a generator, it returns an ((iterator)), which we already saw in [Chapter ?](object).